bhky/opennsfw2/README.md

 Using 521 private test images, the NSFW probabilities given by three different settings are compared:
 - [TensorFlow 1 implementation](https://github.com/mdietrichstein/tensorflow-open_nsfw) with `YAHOO` preprocessing.
-- Keras Core implementation with `YAHOO` preprocessing.
+- Keras implementation with `YAHOO` preprocessing.
-- Keras Core implementation with `SIMPLE` preprocessing.
+- Keras implementation with `SIMPLE` preprocessing.

 The following figure shows the result:

 ![NSFW probabilities comparison](docs/nsfw_probabilities_comparison.png)

-The current Keras Core implementation with `YAHOO` preprocessing can totally reproduce the well-tested TensorFlow 1 result, with small floating point errors only.
+The current Keras implementation with `YAHOO` preprocessing can totally reproduce the well-tested TensorFlow 1 result, with small floating point errors only.